-Ref - CISI or HER Street No Name Street Site type Site Description (Updated to the information provided in the Heritage List Project) Period Status ie noted in Conservation Mngt Plans candidate in the NDP Cornwall Conservation Within the Town Development Boundary?
-15 Green Lane Green Lane Building Victorian Civic Building with attractive architectural design.
-Date stone 1901.
-Brick building rendered and painted white, symmetrical windows with heavy mullion and transom design containing leaded lights.
-Externally decorated with central pilasters, ornate cornicing, and green tiles.
-The building is first depicted on the 1908 0S mapping; the late 1800s town map indicates that it was built in a plot previously part of the next-door Masonic Hall.
-A distinctive building which is a good candidate for the Local List.
-Yes Yes Yes Town Centre Yes 15&17 Green Lane Building No 15 & to the right, 17 Green Lane, (Saeeda) the office & home of Sampson Hill (1862-1917), a Redruth, architect & surveyor, who was also Cornwall County Council's education committee's architect for almost 20 years.
-Both grammar & secondary schools experienced a period of growth in the early 20th C, & Hill designed Redruth County School, Penzance County School for Boys & Falmouth Boys Grammar School.
-He also designed the Elms on Green Lane, in 1900, for the Trounson family.
-The building most probably designed by Sampson Hill, late 19th century, constructed of unknown stone, but rendered under a slate roof, with tiled detail & fine plaster embellishments to both buildings.
-His use of Minton style tiles on his office & house reflects another of his architect's roles, designing butchers shops, a fine example is in Hayle, now the Carnsew Gallery, well worth a visit to see the wonderful display of tiles.
-He was in demand in designing extensions & improvements plus new builds in many of Cornwall's churches & chapels.
+Ref - Street Street Site type pping & further detail is on Heritagegatew Site Description (Updated to the information Status ie noted in Status in the Key Feature of Marked on Within WHS Within a Within the CISI No urhood provided in the Heritage List Project) Conservation Mngt Cornwall Local Cornwall Conservation Town or Plan Plans - Character in Council Area?
+Development HER Area 1 the NDP mapping?
+Boundary?
+Aug 23 15&17 Green Lane 1 Building No 15 and to the right, 17 Green Lane, (Saeeda) Ready Yes Yes Yes Town Centre Yes the office and home of Sampson Hill (1862- 1917), a Redruth, architect and surveyor, who was also Cornwall County Council's education committee's architect for almost 20 years.
+Both grammar and secondary schools experienced a period of growth in the early 20th century, and Hill designed Redruth County School, Penzance County School for Boys and Falmouth Boys Grammar School.
+He also designed the Elms farther down Green Lane, in 1900, for the Trounson family.
+The building most probably designed by Sampson Hill, late 19th century, constructed of unknown stone, but rendered under a slate roof, with tiled detail and fine plaster embellishments to both buildings.
+His use of Minton style tiles on his office and house reflects another of his architect's roles, designing butchers shops, a fine example is in Hayle, now the Carnsew Gallery, well worth a visit to see the wonderful display of tiles.
+He was also very much in demand in designing extensions and improvements plus new builds in many of Cornwall's churches and chapels.
 Locally this included Carharrack Wesleyan Church, Scorrier Street Methodist Church, St Day, Wheal Buller Wesleyan Church, Broad Lane Primitive Methodist Church, Carnkie Wesleyan Chapel, Radnor Bible Christian Chapel, plus out of the immediate area, Carnkie Wendron New Bible Christian Chapel.
-Mount Hawke Wesleyan Chapel, St Agnes Methodist Church & as far away as Treviscoe Methodist Chapel at St Austell.
+Mount Hawke Wesleyan Chapel, St Agnes Methodist Church and as far away as Treviscoe Methodist Chapel at St Austell.
 He also designed two wings at Barncoose Hospital, including the Redruth Infirmary Block for Women.
-These two buildings are depicted on the 1908 OS 25" map & recorded in the HER as follows.
-MCO61826:"Extant C20 office, built in 1901 as the office of County Architect Sampson Hill (1862-1917) with his dwelling house adjoining to the north" MCO61827: "Extant C20 town house, built in 1901 adjoining the office of the County Architect.
-Built for the County Architect Sampson Hill" Yes Yes Yes Town Centre Yes
+These two buildings are depicted on the 19 The Former Green Lane 1 Building Two-storey meeting place for the Radical Club Ready Yes Yes Yes Town Centre Yes 13 Radical Club J. J. J. Land - allowing built after Charles Augustus Vansittart Conybeare .
+55 1.55 won the so-called 'mining division' in 1885.
+Built in 1886.
+Built in stone.
+Externally decorated with a datestone/commemorative plaque, quoins, and keystones.